theupshift/chrdev/posts/2020-04-19-devblog-yet-another-static-site-generator-seriously.md

 Even simpler in the sense of **"it does just what I need and nothing more"**.

-Install via `npm i -g devblog` or create a blog with a one-liner `npx devblog init my-new-blog` and serve with `npx http-server _site 8080`.
+Install via `npm i -g devblog` or create a blog with a one-liner `npx devblog init my-new-blog`, `cd my-new-blog` and serve with `npx http-server _site 8080`.
 It's that easy.

+Rebuild the blog by running `npx devblog` (or `npm i -g devblog` and then just run `devblog` in the main directory)

 Continue reading my story of building [`devblog`](https://github.com/christian-fei/devblog).